-Far too sophisticated to be the fourth girl in my class that year to be Belle from Beauty and the Beast, I chose to put my own spin on a Disney princess costume.
+Far too sophisticated to be the fourth girl in my class that year to dress up as Belle from Beauty and the Beast, I chose to put my own spin on a Disney princess costume.
 My mom and I also “made” this one: black leotard under a turquoise-and-black top, matching pants and, again, lots o’ sequins.
-When my first grade teacher asked me why I chose this costume I politely informed her that it was because “me and my mom liked to jazz it up”.
-Duh, teach.
+When my first grade teacher asked me why I chose this costume I politely informed her that it was because “me and my mom like to jazz it up”.
+Duh.

 1995: Hula Girl (no picture)

-New Jersey is not the warmest place in the world at the end of October, so my hula outfit consisting of a grass skirt and bathing suit top (inappropriate?) was completely ruined by my having to wear a bright pink long-sleeve leotard underneath.
-It was so cold (and possibly rainy) that year that our parade was held indoors (SO LAME), and I still had to wear the damn leotard.
-Ugh, parents.
+New Jersey is not the warmest place in the world at the end of October, so my hula outfit consisting of a grass skirt and bathing suit top was completely ruined by having to wear a bright pink long-sleeve leotard underneath.
+It was so cold that year that our parade was held indoors, and I still had to wear the damn leotard.
+Ugh, parents!

 1996: Scarlett O’Hara (No Picture)